 The Pike County Historical Society published it's first publication on "The Orion Institute" in July 1955 The Society voted to continue with the publications on a quarterly basis.
 The Society continues to publish bulletins on the history and culture of Pike County.
 In 2015, the Society voted to pursue efforts to become a 501(c)3 organization in order to apply for grants to continue it's efforts to preserve the rich history of Pike County.

-The 2017 officers of the Pike County Historical, Genealogical and Preserevation Society are: Presient-Dianne Smith: Vice President-Debra Huggins: Treasurer-Ginger Fridlin: Corresponding Secretary-Connie Kihara: Recording Secretary-Becky Bradley: Board Member-Karen Bullard and Board Member-Marsha Boutwell.
+The 2017 officers of the Pike County Historical, Genealogical and Preserevation Society are: Presient-Dianne Smith: Vice President-Debra Huggins: Treasurer-Ginger Fridlin: Corresponding Secretary-Connie Kihara: Recording Secretary-Sandra Scott: Board Member-Karen Bullard and Board Member-Marsha Boutwell.